Your browser version is no longer supported, so you may experience issues while using this site.

 Am I covered if I break the glass?

+If the damage was accidental — meaning you didn’t intend or expect it to happen — you sure are.
 If you break the glass in, say, your front door during the period of insurance, we’ll cover the reasonable and necessary cost to replace that glass, without you having to pay an excess.
-That’s if the damage was accidental — that is, you didn’t intend or expect it to happen.

 It’s happened to many of us.
 The neighbour’s backyard cricket game gets a little unruly, and before you know it a cricket ball has taken out your kitchen window.
 You’re up one cricket ball, but down one window.

-Luckily, as the damage was accidental, you’re covered for the reasonable and necessary costs to replace that glass.
+Luckily, as the damage was accidental, you can be covered for the reasonable and necessary costs to replace that broken glass.

 What counts as glass?

-AAMI’s cover for accidental damage of glass includes:
+AAMI’s optional Excess-Free Glass cover for accidental damage to fixed glass includes:

 - mirrors fixed to your home, and